emharsha1812/codewithllms/content/transformer.md

 title: Transformer resources
 ---

+The core strength of the Transformer models is their ability to process text in parallel, increasing efficiency for language tasks.
+This lesson explores the intricacies of the Transformer architecture, delving into its two primary components: attention mechanisms and the encoder-decoder structure.
+Learning about these elements will enable us to better understand how modern LLMs like generative pre-trained transformers (GPT) function and excel in language tasks.

 Here is everything you need to learn about transformers ( no not the movie or the electrical ones)

 ##### Youtube Videos